Blog

 Permalinks – Optional Settings

-This changes the ‘base’ category or tag for your URLs using the following structure:
+This changes the ‘base’ tag or category URLs using the following structure:

 • domain.com/category_base/category_name